 Our databases and collection are source material for a great many research services and projects, from small, like finding a song for the Ken Burns’ documentary Baseball, to massive, using our collection to scan cover art for inducted recordings at the new Grammy Hall of Fame and Museum in LA.
 The Music Industry database was used to help launch Entertainment Weekly Magazine.

+We are not open to the general public.
 The permanent, non-circulating collection is currently available through telephone searches, to research members comprised of the press and entertainment industry, and to individuals for special projects.
 A goal of the ARC is to one day allow students, educators, historians, musicians, authors, journalists, and the general public access to the rich musical heritage of the past.

 Why the ARChive?